Coburg and the Queen

 Coburg

 Back to Steingasse, it is only a stone's throw to the market square.
 Seven alleyways lead to the central square dating back to the 15th century.
-This is where people meet to see and be seen, have a coffee and do some shopping.
+This is where people meet to see and be seen, to chat over coffee and to shop.
 Twice a week, the square hosts a colourful market where traders offer fresh fruit and vegetables, eggs and meat.
 The monument to Prince Albert of Saxe-Coburg and Gotha, erected in 1865, stands in the centre of the market square.
 The square is lined with pretty historic town houses with gables and bay windows as well as the Renaissance town hall.
-Incidentally, the "Brunnen am grünen Baum", which is reminiscent of an inn of the same name, is one of around 30 fountains that bubble up in the town.
-It is less than 100 metres to one of Coburg's most beautiful half-timbered buildings, the listed Münzmeisterhaus.
+Incidentally, the "Brunnen am grĂĽnen Baum", which is reminiscent of an inn of the same name, is one of around 30 fountains that bubble up in the town.
+It is less than 100 metres to one of Coburg's most beautiful half-timbered buildings, the listed MĂĽnzmeisterhaus.

 The former mint master's house is one of the most important town houses in Coburg.
 Built in 1333 as a three-storey half-timbered house, it is one of the oldest half-timbered buildings in Germany.
 It was one of the first Gothic half-timbered houses to be built in the so-called multi-storey style.
 The family of mint masters, known as the "von Rosenau", lived here.
 The influential family provided the town's councillors and mayor on several occasions.